apache/sqoop/docs/src/site/sphinx/Sqoop5MinutesDemo.rst

     Loaders:(Optional) 2
     New job was successfully created with validation status OK  and persistent id 1

 Our new job object was created with assigned id 1.
+Note that if null value is allowed for the partition column, at least 2 extractors are needed for Sqoop to carry out the data transfer.
+On specifying 1 extractor in this scenario, Sqoop shall ignore this setting and continue with 2 extractors.

 Start Job ( a.k.a Data transfer )
 =================================